regal/regal/README.md

 ### Guide: Creating Your First Regal Game

-The following is a step-by-step guide for creating a basic game with Regal and TypeScript.
+The following is a step-by-step guide for creating a basic game of *Rock, Paper, Scissors* with Regal and TypeScript.

 For more detailed information on any topic, see the [API Reference](#api-reference) below.